pingcap/docs-cn/online-deployment-using-ansible.md

     ansible -i inventory.ini all -m shell -a 'whoami' -b
     ```

-2. Run the `local_prepare.yml` playbook and download TiDB binary to the Control Machine.
+2. Run the `local_prepare.yml` playbook and download TiDB binary to the control machine.

     {{< copyable "shell-regular" >}}